dalykeith/chive-mobile-application/README.md

 **Weeks 7~** In the final weeks of developing our application we worked on establishing a solid user interface for adding recipes.

 ---

+## Known Limitations

+* Aside from the recipe functionality there is not much to the frontend, originally we had plans to implement a user system where users could login and save their recipes to their individual accounts.
+This idea was mocked up and created in a seperate test Ionic app which used Passport and Tokens (Adapted from https://www.joshmorony.com/creating-role-based-authentication-with-passport-in-ionic-2-part-1/).
+However on attempt to implement this into our app there were too many bugs to sort out and opted to get the main recipe functionality working instead.

+* The recipe details page doesn't save the format of the ingredients and directions when the user inputs them.
+This is most likely because of the use of *ion-textareas*.
+Originally this was thought to be a good idea as an area to save a chunk of text.
+The issue will most likely be resolved by some simple CSS styling and changing ingredients and directions to dynamically populated input areas.